benc-uk/smilr/README.md

 ![arch](https://user-images.githubusercontent.com/14982936/32603569-18f43734-c542-11e7-80c3-afb616714d24.png)

-# Angular 4 Front End
+# Angular Front End
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9
+This project was generated with the [Angular CLI](https://github.com/angular/angular-cli) and uses Angular 5.0

 ### Development Server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.